linux-cmd/classmate-academic-hub/README.md

 ## Author

-This project is built and maintained by [Abhijay S. Panwar](https://github.com/linux-cmd), a passionate 9th-grade student exploring AI, full-stack development, and academic empowerment tools.
+This project is built and maintained by [Abhijay Panwar](https://github.com/linux-cmd), a passionate 9th-grade student exploring AI, full-stack development, and academic empowerment tools.

 ---